This is the character sheet for Life with Derek.

 - High School Hustler: G rated version.
 He ran a used clothing, office supplies and CD ring, complete with bagmen.

-- Hypocritical Heartwarming: No one BUT him is allowed to make fun of Casey.
+- Hypocritical Heartwarming: No one is allowed to make fun of Casey except Derek.

 - Kissing Cousins: Kisses Vicky, who is technically his step-cousin.

-- Lack of Empathy: Although he gets persuaded in doing the right thing in the end (usually by his parents or Casey), usually he doesn't seem to care when other people express grief or just avoids them entirely.
-One notable case was when Nora and George were depressed because they couldn't be together - Nora openly crying- and all he cared about was his cake.
+- Lack of Empathy: Although he is persuaded to do the right thing in the end (usually by his parents or Casey), usually he doesn't seem to care when other people express grief or just avoids them entirely.
+One notable case was when Nora and George were depressed because they couldn't be together - Nora openly crying - and all he cared about was his cake.

-- Like Father, Like Son: Is a more exaggerated version of George, as he is a Brilliant but Lazy prankster, but he's also more of a Jerkass.
+- Like Father, Like Son: He's a more exaggerated version of George, as he is a Brilliant, but Lazy prankster, but he's also more of a Jerkass.
 Of course, we never get to see a much more mature version of Derek, but he might be the same as his father, if he ages some years.

 - My Sister Is Off-Limits!: What he tells Sam when Sam shows an interest in Casey, but it was more about Sam being his friend than actual concern for Casey.